 The Red Clay Saxophone Quartet was formed in 2003 when the fates conspired to bring four internationally recognized saxophonists (Susan Fancher, Robert Faub, Steven Stusek and Mark Engebretson) together in Greensboro, North Carolina.
+In January 2022, Laurent Estoppey joined the quartet on alto saxophone.
 The RCSQ takes its name from the area's luscious red soil.
-The Quartet presents a varied repertoire from classical to jazz to new music to tango, featuring music by composers such as Ben Johnston, György Ligeti, Chick Corea, Perry Goldstein, Francis Poulenc, Alejandro Rutty, Ben Boone, Steve Reich, Mark Engebretson, Martin Bresnick, Burton Beerman and Gavin Bryars.
-Red Clay offers a variety of concert programs, including Sax Appeal, French Connections,

 Artist-professor of music at the University of North Carolina-Greensboro, Steven Stusek has built an international reputation with regular concerts and master classes throughout France, Holland, Germany, Canada, China, and the US.
-He regularly performs with pianist Inara Zandmane, the renowned Red Clay Saxophone Quartet, the Eastwind Ensemble (a reed quintet consisting of saxophone, oboe, clarinet, bass clarinet and bassoon) and as an orchestral soloist.
-In addition to being a clinician for Dansr/Vandoren and Yamaha, he is Past-President of the North American Saxophone Alliance.
+He regularly performs with the renowned Red Clay Saxophone Quartet, the Eastwind Ensemble (a reed quintet consisting of saxophone, oboe, clarinet, bass clarinet and bassoon) and as an orchestral soloist.
+In addition to being a clinician for Dansr/Vandoren and Yamaha he is Past-President of the North American Saxophone Alliance.